-- U.S. Bank Cash+ Visa Signature Card: No annual fee; earn $150 when you spend $500 within the first three months; 5% cash back up to $2,000 on two categories of your choice, which can include electronics; 1% to 2% cash back on everything else.
-Read our U.S. Bank Cash+ Visa Signature Card review for more information.
+- U.S. Bank Cash+ Visa Signature Card: No annual fee; earn $200 when you spend $1,000 within the first 120 days; 5% cash back up to $2,000 on two categories of your choice, which can include electronics; 1% to 2% cash back on everything else.
+See rates and fees; read our U.S. Bank Cash+ Visa Signature Card review for more information.

 - Costco Anywhere Visa Card by Citi: Requires a Costco membership; 4% cash back on first $7,000 in eligible gas purchases; unlimited 3% cash back on travel and restaurant spending, unlimited 2% cash back on Costco purchases; unlimited 1% cash back on everything else; purchase protection against loss or damage for up to 90 to 120 days.
 Read our Costco Anywhere Visa Card review for more information.

-The Chase Freedom Unlimited card is ideal if you want to take advantage of an easy $200 sign-up bonus.
-However, depending on how expensive your new TV is, 5% cash back from the U.S. Bank Cash+ card and sign-up bonus might earn more.
+Depending on how expensive your new TV is, 5% cash back from the U.S. Bank Cash+ card and sign-up bonus might offer the best value.